Definitions

 Registration fee

 Registering your dealership to bid carries a one-time registration fee of S$250 plus GST.
-It is paid once, when you join, by card or PayNow through our checkout.
+It is payable once, when you join, by card or PayNow.
 It is not a deposit and not a per-lot charge — it sets up your dealership on the auction.

-The fee is confirmed at checkout before you pay, and your tax invoice shows the GST line.
-The amount may change for future registrations; the figure shown to you at sign-up is the one that applies to you.
+The amount is confirmed before you pay, and your tax invoice shows the GST line.
+It may change for future registrations; the figure shown to you at sign-up is the one that applies to you.

 Deposit & holds

-A hold is released — and the amount returns to your free balance — the moment that lot closes without your win.
+If you don’t win, the hold is released the moment that lot closes and the amount returns to your free balance.
 The deposit is your money: you can withdraw your free balance at any time, subject to no holds being active against it.

 Bidding & auto-bid

 Each lot runs for a set auction window.
-While it is open, you can see the current highest bid and raise it in S$100 steps.
+While it is open, you can see the current highest bid and raise it in fixed steps shown on each lot.
 The minimum bid is the seller’s floor; nothing sells below it.
 You bid against other dealers — never against the seller.

 A bid is binding.
 Every bid you place is a commitment to buy at that price if it wins.
 If your bid is the highest above the floor when the lot closes, the deal is yours to complete (see §7).
 Bid only on stock you intend to buy.

 - Auto-bid.
-You can set a maximum and let Carle raise for you in S$100 steps, up to your limit, while the lot is open.
+You can set a maximum and let Carle raise for you in the lot’s own steps, up to your limit, while the lot is open.
 Auto-bid is a plain rule that runs for you — it places real, binding bids on your behalf.

 - Visibility.
 While a lot is open, the current high is shown to signed-in bidders.
 Bid figures are never shown to the public, and the identities of other bidders are not disclosed.